Glaser Group Research

 It is our hypothesis that the DNA bases can be synthesized in the interstellar medium from the materials present in any galaxy.
 Hence, we think that life literally everywhere can be DNA based and, with the principle of parsimony, we believe that it is.
-We employ scientific methods to provide evidence for our beliefs or to refute them, for now, at least for our milky way galaxy.
+We are studying conditions that occur, especially in our own Milky Way galaxy, to try to provide evidence for our belief.

-Theoretical Methods: Microsolvation & Catalysis, Hydrogen Bonding, van der Waals Bonding, Ab Initio Theory, DFT Theory
+Methods: Experimentation, Microsolvation & Catalysis, Hydrogen Bonding, van der Waals Bonding, Pseudopericyclic Reaction Theory, Ab Initio Theory, DFT Theory

 Nucleophilic additions to heterocumulenes are central in many important areas and the hydrolysis of carbon dioxide is by far the most important reaction in this group (enzymatic reaction in metabolism, greenhouse gas capture).
 The hydrolysis of carbodiimides is important in synthesis and in industrial applications.
 Additions to ketenes and ketenimines fall into this category as well and their chemistry has been well explored.

 We are interested in carbon dioxide, O=C=O, and its diimide, HN=C=NH, and we are motived by a desire to learn about the latter.
 The HN=C=N- group may play a role in nucleophilic additions to guanine derivatives.
+Cyanoamimes are likely to react by way of carbodiimides using pseudopericyclic reaction channels.
 Most recently, we explored the synergism of catalysis and reaction center rehybridization in nucleophilic additions to carbodiimide with one, two, and three water molecules.
 The placement of the third water makes all the difference for the catalysis of the hydrolysis of carbodiimide.
 Quantum-mechanical calculations show that micro-solvation by a spectator molecule is more important than increasing the size of the proton-transfer ring.